to home page«Home

 All the Austen-Leigh boys signed family letters formally, with initials and surname!

-Mary Violet Hall-Say was born in Swaffham, Norfolk, but lived in Bray.
-The 1871 census records Mary Violet, aged 12, as living with her family at Water Oakley, Minden Road, Bray.
 Arthur Henry met Mary Violet while he was a curate in his father's parish in Bray, and they married.
-At the time of their marriage, Mary Violet appears to have been 17 and Arthur Henry 41.
+At the time of their marriage, Mary Violet was 17 and Arthur Henry 41.

 These newspaper cuttings were found in the diaries of Arthur Henry's mother, Emma.